antoineB/antoineB.github.io/_src/posts/2015-08-29-transpile-php-to-javascript.md

 ## Optimization

-If it can proved which method will be call then the
+If it can prove which method will be call then the
 <code>object_method_call</code> become useless and the direct access to the
 function can be used, and this could be done a lot.